 “We see here a conflict between our passions and what is sometimes called our better natures; between the deep, ancient reptilian part of the brain, the R-complex, in charge of murderous rages, and the more recently evolved mammalian and human parts of the brain, the limbic system, and the cerebral cortex.”
 (Cosmos episode 13)

-Sagan wanted to control our aggression with cultural improvements where the civilized takes priority over the Primitive.
-Carl Sagan seems to have good intentions; however, the wrong process used to correct evil could intensify evil.
+Sagan wanted to control our aggression with cultural improvements where the civilized take priority over the Primitive.
+Carl Sagan appears to have good intentions; however, the wrong process used to correct evil could actually intensify it.
 Civilized societies invent more reasons for us to kill each other when people fight over political propaganda and economic growth.
 The civilized writer Clausewitz thought these traditions were normal.

 “War is the continuation of politics by other means.”
 (Clausewitz, 1832 ch.1 sec 24)